Published 18 Aug 2022

 Illegal discharge of pollutants to water

-Flushing untreated wastewater directly to the sewer system is a violation of the Clean Water Act.
-Bypassing the facility wastewater treatment is a violation of the permit issued by the municipal sewer authority as this can cause harmful effects to the environment and public health.
+Dumping untreated and contaminated wastewater directly to the sewer system is a violation of the Clean Water Act.
+Bypassing the facility wastewater treatment is a violation of the permit issued by the municipal sewer authority as this can cause harmful effects environmentally and to public health.

 Illegal importation of certain restricted or regulated chemicals